Off-duty Muscatine police officer saved a seven-year-old boy from drowning last weekend

 “I’ll never forget that experience and I’ll never forget Kaysen,” she said.

-She only knew the boy's father, Brock Simonson, previously, but Pena says she’ll probably check up on him the rest of his life now.
+She only knew the boy's father, Brock Simonson, but Pena says she’ll probably check up on Kaysen the rest of his life.

 Pena credited her three friends, Kassy, Kristy and Kory Middagh for quick action.
 Kassy pulled Simonson out of the water while Kory and Kristy assisted with anything Pena had needed as she performed CPR.
 “If that boy hadn’t brushed up against (Kassy), he could be in a totally different situation.”